chef/chef-web-docs/_vendor/github.com/chef/desktop-config/docs/content/desktop/desktop_micromdm.md

 We need a Mobile Device Management (MDM) service to capture macOS machines as they boot, and to securely connect and push applications and configuration settings to them.
-In this document we use MicroMDM, but there are others on the market like VMWare Airwatch, SimpleMDM, and others.
+In this document we use MicroMDM, but there are others on the market like VMware Airwatch, SimpleMDM, and others.

 Your configuration and setup may begin like this: